 Design of the Memorial

-The two life sized bronze figures represents poetry and music - a man holds a harp, representing music, and a woman represents poetry.
+The two-life sized bronze figures represent poetry and music - a man holds a harp, representing music, and a woman represents poetry.
 They stand on a base of pennant stone brought from Craig yr Hesg, a quarry near to Pontypridd.
 The inscription reads: In memory of Evan James and James James, father and son, of Pontypridd, who, inspired by a deep and tender love of their native land united poetry to song and gave Wales her National Anthem, Hen Wlad fy Nhadau.

 Welsh National Anthem Lyrics in Welsh and English